mavjav-edu/pcc_2e/reader_questions.md

 # Reader Questions
 {: .no_toc }

-The author says he gets questions from readers on a regular basis.
+The author gets questions from readers on a regular basis.
 He says:
 > Many of those are individual in nature, but many questions also come up often enough that it's worth sharing some of those answers more publicly, and in a little more depth than I can present in an email.
 These questions are organized by which section of the book they're most relevant to.

 - Alien Invasion